Strait of Hormuz: Location, Importance & Impact on India

 The image shows a map of the Strait of Hormuz, highlighting key islands like Jazireh-ye Kish and Jazireh-ye Sirri.
 It includes maritime borders, country boundaries, and important shipping lanes marked with purple arrows.
 The map also features surrounding regions, including the Persian Gulf and Gulf of Oman, with cities such as Bandar-e Abbas and Dubai indicated along the coasts.

-• Location & Geography: The Strait of Hormuz on the world map is a narrow waterway connecting the Persian Gulf to the Gulf of Oman and the Arabian Sea.
+• Location & Geography: The Strait of Hormuz is a narrow waterway connecting the Persian Gulf to the Gulf of Oman and the Arabian Sea.
 It lies between Iran to the north and Oman and the United Arab Emirates to the south.
 At its narrowest point, it spans approximately 21 nautical miles (39 km).

 • Global Energy Corridor: This strait serves as a critical conduit for global energy trade.
 In 2024–2025, an estimated 20 million barrels of crude oil and liquefied natural gas (LNG)-about 20% of the world’s daily consumption-transited through the Strait of Hormuz.
 Key oil producers, including Iran, Iraq, Kuwait, Saudi Arabia, Qatar, and the UAE, rely heavily on this route to reach international markets .